 Disgorgement

 What is Disgorgement?

-In legal terms, disgorgement is an action where something is given up – namely, profits – because they have been obtained illegally or unethically.
+In legal terms, disgorgement is an action where something is given up – namely, profits – because they were obtained illegally or unethically.
 The court system orders the individual or entity to give up such profits to prevent them from making unfair financial gains.
 Disgorgement is not a form of punishment, but instead, is merely a solution or correction of unfair practices.

+Disgorgement